 A person who has risen to become a COO has acquired extensive experience in business practices, policies, and procedures, which prepares him or her to direct multiple departments.
 As the second in command, COOs are typically next in line for the CEO role.
 Among the best-known former COOs who went on to become CEOs is Tim Cook of Apple Inc. COOs typically have a business-related degree, such as an MBA.

 COO salaries vary according to company size and whether the company is public or private.
-The median annual salary for COOs is about $143,000, according to PayScale data as of March 2020.
+The median annual salary for COOs is about $143,000, as of March 2020.

 The chief financial officer (CFO) oversees a company’s finances.
 A CFO analyzes financial data, reports financial performance, prepares budgets, and monitors costs.
 CFOs of publicly traded companies must present financial information to boards of directors, shareholders, and regulatory agencies such as the Securities and Exchange Commission.